-Silver Age Superman comics presented an abundance of so-called "Imaginary Stories."
-In one of these, Lex Luthor succeeded in killing Superman, and the three founding Legionnaires attended his funeral.
+In one "Imaginary Story," Lex Luthor succeeded in killing Superman, and the three founding Legionnaires attended his funeral.
 (Superman v.1 #149) Superman, Supergirl, and the adult Brainiac 5 later tricked Lex Luthor into freeing Superman from a trap set for him by Mordru.
 (Superman v.1 #213)

 In current Legion continuity, it is likely that none of these adventures remains in continuity.